scijava/scijava/docs/ops/doc/Installation.md

 ## Fiji

 One easy way to use SciJava Ops is within [Fiji](https://fiji.sc), using SciJava's Script Editor. **Note that to use Fiji, you must use Java 11+.
-Instructions on using Java 11+ for Fiji can be found [here](https://imagej.net/learn/faq#how-do-i-launch-imagej-with-a-different-version-of-java)**.
+Please follow the instructions below carefully to ensure you receive the needed Java update.**

 ### Installing SciJava Ops